 One in six couples in Australia has difficulty conceiving.

-Understanding the factors that can affect a person’s chance of becoming pregnant naturally or with IVF treatment can make a big difference to a person’s fertility journey.
+Understanding the factors that can affect a person’s chance of becoming pregnant can make a big difference to a person’s fertility journey.

 So, if you are thinking about having a baby soon, here are the 7 things you should know…